eawlot3000/uniqle_image/README.md

 # uniqle media 📁
-a CLI tool that help you find out duplicated media (images/videos) in a specifc directory
+a CLI tool that help you find out duplicated media (images/videos) from a specifc directory

 # Features